skim137/BIS-csv-dataset/README.md

 ## Instructions
 1. Save raw CSV files (e.g. "BISWEB_EERDATAFLOW_csv_col.csv") in the same folder location where the Python ETL scripts (e.g. "bixfx_etl.py") are saved.
-2. Execute the Python ETL scripts using command line
+2. Execute the Python ETL scripts
 3. Check the folder to see if an SQLite database file called "bis_stat.sqlite3" is created.
-In the database files, there should be tables such as "bisfx_data".
+4. In the database file, you should see tables such as "bisfx_data" (see Exhibit 2 below)
-4. Execute the following SQL scripts in your SQLiteStudio (optional):
+5. Execute the following SQL scripts in your SQLiteStudio (optional):
     - "CREATE TABLE country.sql"
     - "INSERT INTO country.sql"
     - "CREATE VIEW.sql" files
-5. Execute R scripts in your RGui or RStudio (optional).
+6. Execute R scripts in your RGui or RStudio (optional).
+7. When BIS uploads updated CSV files, repeat the process.

 ## Exhibit
-**Exhibit 1
+Exhibit 1

 ![how BIS raw file looks](https://github.com/skim137/BIS-csv-dataset/blob/38d5fd4ccf2b7749646c93857714d318c2e0b6a9/Exhibit1.JPG)